Rangerz132/spendguard-app/README.md

 ### Upcoming features / improvements

+- Improve the "Budget" components visually (In Progress)
+- Improve the "Empty Card" component visually (In Progress)
-- Add a "Create Budget" page (In Progess)
+- Improve the "SignIn" / "SignUp" page visually (In Progress)
+- Edit an existing Budget (In Progress)
 - Implement the date comparaison logic (To Do)
 - Add an "Edit Profile" page (To Do)
-- Improve the "Empty Card" component visually (To Do)
-- Improve the "SignIn" / "SignUp" page visually (To Do)
 - Add an "Onboarding" page (To Do)
 - Enhance responsiveness for different devices (To Do)
+- Improve optimisation and overall structure (To Do)

 ## Getting started